 - Infinite - The animation will loop infinitely.

 - The number of times you want the animation to repeat.

 - None - The animation will not loop.

 Select keyframes and spans

-- Click a keyframe or animation span (the space between keyframes on the timeline) to select it.
-Selecting two adjacent keyframes will also select the span between them.
+- Click a keyframe or span to select it.
+Selecting two consecutive keyframes also selects the span between them.
 Similarly, selecting a span automatically selects the surrounding keyframes as well.

 - Shift + click to select multiple contiguous keyframes or spans.